ericniebler/stl2/ext/variable_concepts/variable_concepts.md

 straightforward and unsurprising.

 # Proposed Design

+<ednote>[ *Editorial note:* In places where a purely mechanical transformation is sufficient, rather
+than show all the diffs (which would be overwhelming and tend to obsure the more meaningful edits), we describe the transformation, give an example, and instruct the editor to make the mechanical change everywhere applicable.
+In other cases, where concepts change name or need to be respecified, the changes are shown explicitly with diff marks. ]</ednote>

 In all places in the document where concept checks are applied with a trailing set of empty parens ("`()`"), remove the parens.